david-andrew/turtles/README.md

 # Turtles
 Parsing made easy in python.
-Also serves as a more human readable replacement for regex
+Also serves as a more human readable replacement for regex.

 ## Frontend
 Parser grammars are defined analogously to dataclasses, and then the parse result is returned in the same structure.